Adamir Jerković: Biography

-Jerković was born 22 February 1958 in Zenica, SR Bosnia and Herzegovina, SFR Yugoslavia, as the firstborn son of Hasan and Sevleta Jerković.
-After completing primary school "Rade Kondić" in Nemila, he enrolled in the Grammar School "29 November" in Zenica, which he graduated from in 1972.
-He earned his bachelor's degree at the Faculty of Law in Sarajevo.
-He completed his MA degree in History in sociological sciences at the Faculty of Philosophy in Sarajevo and PHD of science at International University in Novi Pazar.
+Adamir Jerković was born 22 February 1958 in Zenica, SR Bosnia and Herzegovina, SFR Yugoslavia, as the firstborn son of Hasan and Sevleta Jerković.
+After completing primary school "Rade Kondić" in Nemila, he enrolled in "29.
+November" grammar school in Zenica.
+He graduated from the Faculty of Law of the University in Sarajevo.
+He obtained a Master's degree in history from the Faculty of Philosophy in Sarajevo and earned a doctorate in sociological sciences/history.

-Jerković was involved in journalism since his student days.
+Adamir Jerković was involved in journalism since his student days.
 He started his career in Zenica-based newspaper "Our Word" in 1976 for which he wrote a feuilleton entitled "Towards Colombo", dealing with participating countries at the 5th Summit of the Non-Aligned Movement held from on 16 to 19 August 1976 in Colombo, Sri Lanka.
 He started working at Radio Zenica in 1977, going through all professional stages, from being a reporter to editor-in-chief.
 In 1989, he became the Secretary of the Presidency of the OK SSRNJ Zenica (Socialist Alliance of the Working People of Yugoslavia) and he held this post when he ran for the Mayor of the Zenica Municipality.
 Following the decision to organize multi-party elections in 1990, he participated as the list leader of the DSS – Democratic Socialist Alliance (successor to the Republican Conference of the Socialist Alliance of Working People of Bosnia and Herzegovina).
 He was elected member of the Council of the Municipality of Zenica, but he resigned soon afterwards.
 He worked as a journalist for many years- he was a correspondent of RTV Sarajevo, and, during the aggression on Bosnia and Herzegovina, the editor-in-chief of Zenica Region TV – ITC RTV BiH.
 He authored numerous analytical articles and editorials for the local and foreign media.
 He actively worked on breaking the media blockade in which he eventually succeeded.
 He edited the famous and popular political show "Meetings of the Worlds" which was broadcast weekly by Radio Zenica.
 In addition to analyses of events, the show used its foreign correspondents to monitor developments related to Bosnia and Herzegovina in the global centers of political power.
-After the war, he started working for the foreign news desk of the TVBiH, publishing opinion pieces and analyses which were well received by the public in Bosnia and Herzegovina and the region.
+After the war, he moved to the foreign news desk of the Radio-Television of Bosnia and Herzegovina (RTVBiH), where he served as a commentator.